ministryofjustice/moj-frontend/docs/components/interruption-card.md

   excerpt: "The interruption card component stops users in a flow with important information."
 ---

-<span class="govuk-caption-xl">The interruption card component pauses a user’s journey with important information.</span>
+<span class="govuk-caption-xl govuk-!-margin-bottom-9">The interruption card component pauses a user’s journey with important information.</span>

 {% example "/examples/interruption-card", 590 %}